hugoduncan/dado/dev/ai/prompts/search-replace-diff-edits.md

 Only ever return code in a Search Replace Diff!
 Do NOT use Simplified Diff format.

+The whole Simplified diff should be within a markdown code block using the `searchreplace` language.

-You MUST include the first 2 lines with the file paths.
+For each file, you MUST include the first 2 lines with the file paths.

 Start each hunk of changes with a `<<<<<<< SEARCH` line.